-Exercise can help to regulate blood pressure.
-If you have hypotension or are at risk for or have hypertension, the following tips can help you to improve safety:
+Exercise can help regulate blood pressure.
+If you have hypotension or are at risk for or have hypertension, the following tips can help you improve safety:

 - Exercise a little bit every day to keep your blood pressure in check.

-- Check with a doctor or other health professional if you aren’t active but would like to be more active.
+- Check with a doctor or other healthcare professional if you aren’t active but would like to be more active.